Vyral/base-template/_posts/2024-04-09-unlock-savings-contesting-your-property-s-tax-valuation.md

 {% include pullquote.html %}

 If you're questioning the current market value assigned to your home, we're here to assist.
-At the John Schuster Group, we offer our expertise to help you navigate this process. **By providing a custom market analysis, we aim to ensure your property is fairly assessed, potentially saving you from overpaying on property taxes.**
+At the John Schuster Group, we offer our expertise to help you navigate this process. **By providing a custom market analysis, we aim to ensure your property is fairly assessed, potentially saving you from overpaying property taxes.**

 Don't miss out on the opportunity to review and contest your tax-assessed value if necessary.
-Visit our website at JohnSchusterGroup.com and click on "Connect" in the upper right corner, or directly reach out to us at 952-222-9000 for personalized assistance.
+Visit our website at [**JohnSchusterGroup.com**](https://www.johnschustergroup.com/) and click on "Connect" in the upper right corner, or directly reach out to us at 952-222-9000 for personalized assistance.
 We're ready to support you in securing a fair assessment for your home today.